goderich/dissertation/dissertation.md

 \label{fig:subgrouping}
 \end{figure}

 I divide Atayal dialects into two main subgroups based on lexical and phonological evidence: (1) Northern Atayal, consisting of Squliq, Skikun, and Matu'uwal, and (2) Southern Atayal, comprising S'uli, Matu'aw, Klesan, and Plngawan.
 The two main subgroups are named for their approximate geographical positions relative to each other.
-Each subgroup is defined by common sound changes, lexical innovations (including completely novel lexical items as well as innovative male register forms) and sporadic changes shared by two or more dialects (shared aberrations).
+Each subgroup is defined by shared sound changes, lexical innovations (including completely novel lexical items as well as innovative male register forms) and sporadic changes shared by two or more dialects (shared aberrations).
 Both groups can be further subdivided based on the same principles.

 Within the Northern subgroup, there is a division into Nuclear Nothern Atayal (Squliq and Skikun) and Matu'uwal.
 In the Southern subgroup, the first split was into Nuclear Southern Atayal and Plngawan.
 The former then split into Southwestern Atayal (S'uli and Matu'aw) and Klesan.